 - you love to be hugged and loved.

 Of course, you don’t need to use any of these.
 Think of these as a sort of brainstorming list of gratitude thoughts.
 You can create your own and then expand on it.
-I like to use at least three statements of gratitude to start my day.
-But you could use a lot more.
-I often do even, especially if I’m feeling down and need extra help.
-I’ll specifically look for things that I’m grateful for to remind myself of everything that is amazing in my life.
-It’s a trick I use to shift out of a little dip into a blue state.
+I like to use at least three statements of gratitude to start my day, with my dog, Henry.

-How do you express daily gratitude?
+How do I express daily gratitude?

 There are many ways to express gratitude.
 Each is valid.
 You will need to find what works best for you.